Young-Yang-S/Machine-Learning/Other_Staffs/Good_Summary/Abstraction_Generalization.md

 - creating new data analysis pipelines (both abstraction and generalization).

 Abstraction and generalization facilitates learning new areas.
 Knowledge of the abstract core of a discipline makes that knowledge much more portable.
 This is seen across every discipline.
 Musicians who know music theory can use their knowledge for any instrument;  computer scientists who understand data structures and algorithms can switch languages easily; electrical engineers who understand signal processing can switch between technologies easily.
 Abstraction is what allows them to see past the concrete (instrument, syntax, technology) to the essence (music, algorithm, signal).

-And statisticians learn statistical and probability theory.
-However, in statistics, abstraction is not represented only by mathematics and theory.
-As pointed out by the absolutely unimpeachable source, Simply Statistics, software is exactly an abstraction.

-I think abstraction is important and we need to continue publishing those kinds of ideas.
-However, I think there is one key point that the statistics community has had difficulty grasping, which is that software represents an important form of abstraction, if not the most important form …